thessrb/meetup/README.md

 ### Membership

-We add members to the `thessaloniki/thessrb-members` team, which gives you read only access to this repository.
+We add members to the `thessaloniki/thessrb-members` team, which will possible give you read-only access to various private repositories.
+It's also a nice way for us to keep track of our members.
 There are two ways to become a
 member:

 1. Attend a meetup and give your GitHub username to one of the core team